 3. Check on Permits

-Pro Tip: Write your ad in a word processing program and simply copy and paste it to each listing website site.
-This will save you the hassle of retyping it over and over again.
+To save yourself time and avoid errors, write your ad in a word processing program and copy and paste it to each listing website site.

 3. Make Yard Sale Signs